Samland-Gov/legislation-old/style_guide.md

     ```markdown
     ---
-    amended_by: ../path/to/new/file.md
+    amended_by: absolute/path/to/new/file
     date_amended: YYYY-MM-DD
     ---
     ```

-Modify `../path/to/new/file.md` to the location of the new document based on relative paths.
+Modify `absolute/path/to/new/file` to the absolute location (based of the repository root) of the new document based on relative paths.
+Remember do not include file extensions!

 ## Formatting Guidelines